oppiliappan/lien/readme.md

 Usage:
 lien [options]

 -h                  Display this help message and exit.
--f <file>     Upload a file to a file host.
+-f host <file>      Upload a file to a file host.
                     The available hosts are:
                        0x0.st (0/0x0)
                        teknik.io (t/teknik)
 -s <file>           Take an interactive screenshot.
 -u <file>           Take a screenshot of the focused window.
 -a <file>           Take a full screenshot.
 -d <num>            Wait for <num> seconds before taking a screenshot.
 -l                  Print logs of previous uploads.
 Logs are stored at $HOME/lien/lien_logs.
 -c                  Clear all logs.
 ```

 Note: If more than one of the options s/u/a are given, the last option is considered.